sf-wdi-25/notes/week-06-ruby/day-02/dusk-ruby-OOP/README.md

 An instance variable -- which begins with the `@` symbol -- has the capability of storing data for each instance of a class.

-JavaScript lets us access variables inside objects with syntax like `obj.var` or `obj["var"]`, similar to javascript.
+JavaScript lets us access variables inside objects with syntax like `obj.var` or `obj["var"]`.
 In Ruby, we'll create getter and setter methods by hand instead of accessing instance variables directly.
 We can then access the getters and setters with dot notation.
 Let's look at an example.

 ```ruby
 class Car